xapian/xapian-docsprint/howtos/facets.rst

 to only include documents with a particular value of a particular category.
 This is often referred to as `faceted search`.

+.. todo:: string and numeric facets
+.. todo:: grouping
+.. todo:: selecting which facets to show

 Implementation
 ==============